cbeauhilton/beauhilton.com/posts/geocheatcode.md

     return lat, lon

-extraneous = "something whose latitude and longitude you would like to know, maybe" relevant = "VUMC Internal Medicine"
+extraneous = "something whose latitude and longitude you would like to know, maybe " relevant = "VUMC Internal Medicine"

 query = extraneous + relevant